 Allatoona: Level: 0.2 feet below full pool.
-Temp: 88 degrees.
-Clarity: Ranging from clear to stained in the Etowah River.
+Temp: 85 degrees.
+Clarity: Clear; 6 feet visibility.

 Other Articles You Might Enjoy